VeerMuchandi/newrelic-ews8/README.md

 # Using New Relic with OpenShift

-This example shows a way to configure New Relic for Application Monitoring for an application running on OpenShift Container Platform.
+This example shows a way to configure New Relic to monitor an application running on OpenShift Container Platform.
 The repository includes a customized assemble script for Tomcat/JBoss EWS 8 to instrument an application using a New Relic Java Agent.
 The script for downloading and layering in New Relic agent is baked into this assemble script.

 In this example we will trigger a binary application deployment using a WAR file  (I will use petstore.war.
 You can use any application war file of your choice).